TritonVM/triton-vm/specification/src/memory-consistency.md

  1. Contiguity of regions of constant memory pointer.
 After selecting from each table all the rows with any given memory pointer, the resulting sublist is contiguous, which is to say, there are no gaps and two such sublists can never interleave.
  2. Inner-sorting within contiguous regions.
 Within each such contiguous region, the rows are sorted in ascending order by clock cycle.

 The contiguity of regions of constant memory pointer is established differently for the RAM Table than for the OpStack or JumpStack Tables.
-The OpStack and JumpStack Tables enjoy a particular property whereby the memory pointer can only every increase or decrease by one (or stay the same).
+The OpStack and JumpStack Tables enjoy a particular property whereby the memory pointer can only ever increase or decrease by one (or stay the same).
 As a result, simple AIR constraints can enforce the correct sorting by memory pointer.
 In contrast, the memory pointer for the RAM Table can jump arbitrarily.
 As explained below, an argument involving formal derivatives and Bézout's relation establishes contiguity.

 The correct inner sorting is establish the same way for all three memory-like tables.
 The set of all clock jump differences – differences greater than 1 of clock cycles within regions of constant memory pointer – is shown to be contained in the set of all clock cycles.
 Under reasonable assumptions about the running time, this fact implies that all clock jumps are directed forwards, as opposed to backwards, which in turn implies that the rows are sorted for clock cycle.